gitupgrade/offroad-semantic-segmentation/README.md

 #Notes
-The validation set was not used for training
+1.The validation set was not used for training
-No test data was used or accessed by the team
-Model weights are provided in the runs/ directory Absolute paths are not stored in checkpoints; paths are configurable via config.yaml
+2.No test data was used or accessed by the team 3.Model weights are provided in the runs/ directory 4.Absolute paths are not stored in checkpoints; paths are configurable via config.yaml